Eudaimon Counseling

 KATERINA APOSTOLIDES

-My graduate studies were greatly stimulating and for a while it seemed to me that to meet daily with others and discuss penetrating texts was an ideal life.
-However, the structure of graduate school came with certain limitations which, in my view, limited the extent to which discussions of philosophy could be truly open and authentic.
+Graduate school was greatly stimulating and for a while it seemed to me that to meet daily with others and discuss penetrating texts was an ideal life.
+However, the structure of graduate school came with certain limitations which, in my view, limited the extent to which discussions of philosophy could be truly personal and authentic.
 Perhaps this is due to the publish-or-perish culture that has overtaken academia, instilling a more cautious, competitive element into relations between participants.
-In any case, an increasing cynicism which I had not fully admitted to, combined with many years of over-work on my part, led to intense (and lasting) health issues and I was ultimately unable to complete my PhD program, although I reached PhD candidacy in 2016.
-I have since developed a great interest in examining the work (or other institutional) structures other people inhabit, and how these and personal ideas about what makes for a good and meaningful life, can influence them.
+In any case, an increasing cynicism which I had not fully admitted to, combined with many years of over-work on my part, led to intense health problems, as I developed Myalgic Encephalomyelitis/Chronic Fatigue Syndrome and was ultimately unable to complete my PhD program, even after reaching candidacy in 2016.
+Since then, I have become very interested in how beliefs about meaning and purpose affect physical and mental health: I believe especially that the exclusive focus on producing measurable value often leads people to become cut off from their real sense and intuition about what matters and what will energize them.

-I became a certified member of the American Philosophical Practitioners' Association in 2018, and began my professional practice in New York City in 2019.
-I offer to help each person to find a way forward through whatever difficulties they are facing by rigorously and honestly spelling out what they understand to be true about their lives and the world.
-I have also worked in conflict mediation (and have been a mediator for the Small Claims Court of New York City) which is interesting to me as an opportunity to help people overcome conflict through clear and constructive conversation.
+I became a certified member of the American Philosophical Practitioners' Association in 2018, and at the moment work online as a philosophical practitioner while I am again in Athens, Greece.
+I offer to help each person to find a way forward through whatever difficulties they are facing by rigorously and honestly exploring how they understand their lives and the world.
+I have also worked in conflict mediation (and have been a mediator for the Small Claims Court of New York City) which I value for the opportunity it provides to people to bridge conflict through constructive conversation with each other.
+I offer conflict coaching as part of my counseling practice as well.

 TRAINING